How to fix a flat tubeless road bike tyre

 Pump it up!

-With the sealant inside you can inflate the tyre.
+With the sealant inside, you can inflate the tyre.
 Fit a track pump to the valve and with a few stiff pushes, your tubeless tyre should pop into place.

 Keep pumping until the whole tyre pings into place and is seated correctly around the entire of the wheel.